infinite-table/infinite-react/www/pages/blog/2022/11/08/why-another-datagrid.page.md

 ### [ExtJS 3](https://docs.sencha.com/extjs/3.4.0/#!/api/Ext.grid.GridPanel)

 The next solution we've worked with was ExtJS version 3, which was built on the legacy of YUI 3.
-At the time, back in 2010 it was the most advanced DataGrid solution out there - used for some of the most complex applications in the enterprise world, from CMSs to ERP systems.
+At the time, back in 2010, it was the most advanced DataGrid solution out there - used for some of the most complex applications in the enterprise world, from CMSs to ERP systems.

-The ExtJS 3 DataGrid brought excellent product execution in a few ares:
+The ExtJS 3 DataGrid brought excellent product execution in a few areas:
- - the [documentation](https://docs.sencha.com/extjs/3.4.0/) was excellent for its time - very rich, easy to navigate and search, with useful examples
+ - the [documentation](https://docs.sencha.com/extjs/3.4.0/) was excellent for its time - very rich, easy to navigate and search, with useful examples.
+As a bonus, from the docs you had access to the source-code of all components, which was a nice addition.
- - it came together with a rich set of components for building complex UIs - grids, trees, combo-boxes, form inputs, menus, dialogs, etc. Powerful layout components were available, which allowed developers to build complex app layouts.
+ - it came together with a rich set of components for building complex UIs - grids, trees, combo-boxes, form inputs, menus, dialogs, etc. Powerful layout components were available, which allowed developers to build complex app layouts by composing components together - and everything felt like it was part of the same story, which it was.
  - enthusiastic community - the forums were very active and the community was writing lots of good plugins.

 ```js title=ExtJS_3_DataGrid_code_snippet
 var grid = new Ext.grid.GridPanel({
   // data fetching abstracted in a "Store" component
   store: new Ext.data.Store({